AgenaTrader/AgenaIndicator-documentation/sources/indicators_oscillators.md

 ##GetDayBar
 ### Description
-The function GetDayBar() provides all values (open, high, low, close, time, median, typical, volume, and weighted) for a specific day (session) in the past or for the current session.
-GetDayBar() is not recommended for use inside the chart.
-DayLinesAdv should be used for this purpose instead.
-GetDayBar is primarily used as a high-performance replacement for [*PriorDayOHLC()*][*PriorDayOHLC*].
+The function GetDayBar() outputs all values (open, high, low, close, time, median, typical, volume, and weighted) for a specified past or current day i.e. session.
+GetDayBar() is not intended to be used inside the chart.
+For this purpose, DayLinesAdv should be used instead.
+GetDayBar is mainly used as a high-performance replacement for [*PriorDayOHLC()*][*PriorDayOHLC*].

-Some data feed providers also offer historical data.
-If this is the case, we recommend that you use GetDayBar.
-If intraday data is offered, it is still ok to use *[PriorDayOHLC()][*PriorDayOHLC*].*
+Several data feed providers also offer historical data, in which case we recommend that you use GetDayBar.
+If it is intraday data that is offered, it still works adequately to use [*PriorDayOHLC()*][*PriorDayOHLC*].

-If the output data varies, the primary culprit is generally assumed to be the difference between Session Begin and Session End.
+If the outputted data varies, the main cause is normally assumed to be the difference between Session Begin and Session End.

 ### Parameters
 daysAgo Number of days in the past